zeinnicholas/community-guidelines/README.md

 Join our community-driven [Managed Security Bug Bounty program](https://elemn.to/bug-bounty).
 We leverage the collective expertise of our community, offering round-the-clock crowdsourced vulnerability detection.
 The program provides a comprehensive overview of features and endpoints considered ‘in scope’, reward specifics, and our complete terms and conditions.

-To learn more about our security efforts, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).
+To learn more about our security efforts and how to contact us for security inquiries, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).

 ### Feature Request